Mercateo/component-check/README.md

 }).name;
 ```

 As said earlier we want to add and remove instances of `<dynamic-component>`.
 To do that we need a way to display a component multiple times in a dynamic way.
-This is typically done with a directive called `ng-repeat` which repeat the element on which it is used _n_-times.
+This is typically done with a directive called `ng-repeat` which repeats the element on which it is used _n_-times.
 Sadly we can't tell `ng-repeat` _directly_ to run _n_-times, but instead use an array with the length of _n_.
 For [performance reasons](https://docs.angularjs.org/api/ng/directive/ngRepeat) `ng-repeat` needs a way to track the values in the array.
 The default behavior of `ng-repeat` to do this is to _not_ allow duplicated values in our array.
 So we create a new `id` for every `<dynamic-component>` which is added.
 This `id` is saved in an array called `ids`.
 You can see how this is done in the `controller`. `ng-repeat` can now use this array like this: `ng-repeat="id in ctrl.ids"`.

 Inside `ng-repeat` we have access to multiple special variables.
 Two of them are `$index` which behaves exactly like an index inside a `[].map` function and the other one is `$last` which is a boolean to indicate if the last component is currently rendered.
 We pass `$index` to our `removeDynamicComponent` function declared in our `controller` so we know which component should be removed.
 We use `$last` to place a `<hr>` between every `<dynamic-component>` _except_ the last one.
 This is done with another directive called `ng-if`.
 If you pass a _truthy_ value to `ng-if` the element on which it is used will be rendered.
 If the value is _falsy_ the element will not be placed inside the DOM.
 It looks like this: `<hr ng-if="!$last">`.